 If music starts to get tiresome, try a podcast.
 Disney ones are easy to find (just search for “Disney” in your favorite podcast app) and usually offer news, reviews, or some sort of discussion about upcoming rides and movies.
 Some of our favorites include:

-- Disney History Institute: For those Disneyphiles interested in the history and details of the Disney Company‘s formation and interesting tidbits and stories from all aspects of the Disney universe.
+- Up The Waterfall: Two of my favorite Disneyphiles dive deep into Disney history and details including interesting tidbits and stories from all aspects of the Disney company.

 - The Disney Dish with Jim Hill: Each week, the rumor mill king Jim Hill and the highly analytical Len Testa, owner of TouringPlans.com, host fascinating discussions that delve deep into a variety of topics from throughout Disney’s past, present, and future.